-Simon Delzoppo’s .film Racing is the first Australian team to join the GC32 Racing Tour, adding to the circuit’s international roster, with teams from afar afield as the USA, Japan and Argentina.
-Delzoppo is planning to compete on the GC32 Racing Tour for 2017’s three final events before rolling into a full campaign for 2018.
+In 2017, Simon Delzoppo’s .film Racing became the first Australian team to join the GC32 Racing Tour, adding to the circuit’s international roster, with teams from afar afield as the USA, Argentina and New Zealand.
+The Aussies competed in the 2017 GC32 Racing Tour’s three final events ready themselves for a full campaign for 2018 finishing 4th in the owner driver division.

 Delzoppo is an avid sailor.
 Once a co-owner of Ludde Ingvall’s 2004 Rolex Sydney to Hobart line honours winning maxi, Nicorette, his greatest love is catamarans, especially racing cats such as the Nacra 5.0, 5.5 and 5.8, in which he won a US Nacra Nationals in 1989.
 After a break to focus on his successful internet domain name businesses, he resumed sailing on an F18 catamaran.